Graph theoretic and algorithmic aspect of the equitable coloring problem in block graphs: Introduction

-Fellows et al. in \cite{fellows} showed that the \textsc{Equitable Coloring} problem is W[1]-hard, parameterized by the treewidth plus the number of colors.
-Fiala et al. \cite{fiala} considered another structural parameter - vertex cover.
-They showed that the problem is FPT with respect to it.
-Gomes et al. \cite{gomes:structural} established new results for some other parameters: W[1]-hardness for pathwidth and feedback vertex set, and fixed parameter tractability for distance to cluster and co-cluster, as well as distance to disjoint paths of bounded length.
-In the same paper \cite{gomes:structural}, the authors consider also kernelization for the problem of \textsc{Equitable Coloring}.
+\cite{fellows} showed that the \textsc{Equitable Coloring} problem is W[1]-hard, parameterized by the treewidth plus the number of colors. \cite{fiala} considered another structural parameter - vertex cover.
+They showed that the problem is FPT with respect to it. \cite{gomes:structural} established new results for some other parameters: W[1]-hardness for pathwidth and feedback vertex set, and fixed parameter tractability for distance to cluster and co-cluster, as well as distance to disjoint paths of bounded length.
+In the same paper the authors consider also kernelization for the problem of \textsc{Equitable Coloring}.
 They presented a linear kernel for the distance to clique parameter and a cubic kernel when parameterized by the maximum leaf number.
-In a second paper, Gomes et al. \cite{EqParamFPT} considered parameterized complexity of \textsc{Equitable Coloring} problem for subclasses of perfect graphs.
+In the second paper, \cite{EqParamFPT} considered parameterized complexity of \textsc{Equitable Coloring} problem for subclasses of perfect graphs.
 They showed W[1]-hardness for block graphs when parameterized by the number of colors, and for $K_{1,4}$-free interval graphs when parameterized by treewidth, number of colors and maximum degree.